Last Updated on March 22, 2026 by Hannah Stephenson

 Who is the Kloof Corner hike suitable for?

 Pretty much everyone!
-You most commonly see couples and groups of friends hiking up together, but families make the hike, too.
+I often see couples and groups of friends hiking up together, but families sometimes make the hike, too.

 The final section is pretty steep so it’s not suitable for super young kids, but kids aged 10 and above should be okay with it.
 You also wouldn’t really want a toddler crawling around up on the ridge, to be honest.